NiSource Inc. (NI): These Numbers Show Where NYSE:NI Stock Is Going Next

 NiSource Inc. (NI): Who are the competitors?

-The company’s main competitors (and peers) include Duke Energy Corporation (DUK) that is trading 46.56% up over the past 12 months and Atmos Energy Corporation (ATO) that is 16.99% higher over the same period.
-Genie Energy Ltd. (GNE) is 5.34% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 15.7% from the last report on Jan 28, 2021 to stand at a total of 3.92 million short shares sold with a short interest ratio of 1.56.
+The company’s main competitors (and peers) include Duke Energy Corporation (DUK) that is trading 18.03% up over the past 12 months and Atmos Energy Corporation (ATO) that is 1.01% higher over the same period.
+Genie Energy Ltd. (GNE) is -1.68% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -10.47% from the last report on Feb 11, 2021 to stand at a total of 5.38 million short shares sold with a short interest ratio of 1.2.